albertbuchard/causal-pipe/README.md

 ## Documentation

-Comprehensive documentation is available to help you get started with Causal-Pipe and explore its full range of functionalities.
-Visit the [Causal-Pipe Documentation](https://github.com/albertbuchard/causal-pipe/docs) for detailed guides, API references, and tutorials.
+Comprehensive documentation is available to help you get started with CausalPipe and explore its full range of functionalities.
+Visit the [CausalPipe Documentation](https://github.com/albertbuchard/causal-pipe/docs) for detailed guides, API references, and tutorials.

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Causal-Pipe, please follow these steps:
+If you'd like to contribute to CausalPipe, please follow these steps:

 1. **Fork the Repository:** Click the "Fork" button at the top-right corner of the repository page.
 2. **Clone Your Fork:**
    ```bash
    git clone https://github.com/your-username/causal-pipe.git
    ```
 3. **Create a Branch:**
    ```bash
    git checkout -b feature/your-feature-name
    ```
 4. **Commit Your Changes:**
    ```bash
    git commit -m "Add your detailed description here"
    ```
 5. **Push to Your Fork:**
    ```bash
    git push origin feature/your-feature-name
    ```